Texas Rangers (baseball): Television

-Texas Rangers games currently air on regional television network Bally Sports Southwest.
+Since the late 1980s when it started as Home Sports Entertainment, Texas Rangers games were a mainstay of the regional sports network Bally Sports Southwest, and during the network's period under the ownership of Fox Corporation as Fox Sports Net Southwest, a package of games also aired over-the-air on then-sister broadcast station KDFI (channel 27).
 During the 2016 season, they had an average 3.96 rating and 105,000 viewers on primetime broadcasts.
-Due to the Rangers having to play many of their Sunday home games at night, the team has been featured frequently on ESPN's Sunday Night Baseball during the summer months.
-Rangers games can also be seen on MLB on Fox and TBS.
+In the team's outdoor era at Arlington Stadium and Globe Life Park, the team played Sunday home games at night through most of the summer and the team frequently appeared on ESPN's Sunday Night Baseball as a consequence.

-Since 2017, Dave Raymond is the primary television play-by-play announcer and former MLB pitcher C. J. Nitkowski is the primary color commentator.
-Nitkowski also fills in for Raymond on play-by-play for select games.
+Since 2017, Dave Raymond is the primary television play-by-play announcer and color commentary duties (as of 2024) are split between Mike Bacsik, Dave Valle and David Murphy.
 Raymond replaced Steve Busby, who since 1982 on both TV and radio has had various stints in various positions on Rangers broadcasts from play-by-play to color commentary to pre-game and post-game analysis.
 In June 2012, Busby moved back to television play-by-play after Dave Barnett left his position as game announcer following an episode in which he experienced speech difficulties.
 Beginning in 2016, Raymond substituted for Busby on select games.
 Previously the primary color commentator, Tom Grieve still broadcasts many games.
 A former Rangers player and general manager, Grieve has been in the TV booth since 1995, following the end of his tenure as GM.
 Another former Ranger, Mark McLemore, has substituted for Grieve in the past and often joins the booth for an inning during home games.
+In 2017, C. J. Nitkowski joined the broadcast team, performing mostly as either a secondary play-by-play announcer or primary color commentator until 2023.
 He and former Ranger Iván Rodríguez are among the pre-game and post-game analysts used on Fox Sports Southwest.
 FSSW pre-game and post-game shows are hosted by a rotation among Dana Larson, John Rhadigan, Ric Renner, Erin Hartigan, and David Murphy.
 In-game reporters include Rhadigan, Hartigan, Lesley McCaslin, and Rangers employee Emily Jones (formerly of FSSW).